16cconway/proj2/README.md

 # Proj 2

-This is a python module for 605.202 Data Structures Lab 1.
-It converts expressions directly from prefix to postfix.
+This is a python module for 605.202 Data Structures Lab 2.
+It converts expressions directly from prefix to postfix using recursion.
 For example, the string "-A+BC" is a prefix expression, and the program will directly convert it to "ABC+-" which is the equivalent postfix expression.

 ## Running Proj 2